• Skip to primary navigation

 In terms of tools, you’ll need the board, serving utensils such as honey dippers, cheese knives, and small serving spoons.
 Finally, grab any pieces you intend to use for decorative purposes such as a wine glass to make the salami rose and Easter/spring cookie cutters to make cute cheese cut outs.

-Ingredients for An Easter Charcuterie Board
+Easter Charcuterie Board Ingredients

 Easter Desserts and Fruits